 In December 2014, the District petitioned the City of Centennial (the "City") for acceptance as approving authority over the District which is located entirely within the boundaries of the City and for approval of an amendment to the District's Service Plan, to remove the Limited Mill Levy cap as defined in the District's Service Plan.
 Upon approval of both petitions by the City Council on February 17, 2015, all authority that had been vested with Arapahoe County was transferred to the City.
-The First Amendment to the Service Plan of the District was approved, removing the Limited Mill Levy cap with the objective to lower the District's overall mill levy in the long-term by refinancing its existing bonds and lowering the annual interest rate on its indebtedness.
+The First Amendment to the Service Plan of the District's overall mill levy in the long-term by refinancing its existing bonds and lowering the annual interest rate on its indebtedness.
 These goals can be met by pledging an unlimited mill levy for bond repayment.